 The RACT has many tasks to perform including operating the Army fleet of landing craft and amphibious vehicles, all forms of road transport, distribution centres and specialist units that prepare, pack and dispatch supplies dropped from the air.
-To perform these tasks, the RACT is equipped with a large selection of vehicles including Land Rovers, light trucks, heavy cargo and specialist vehicles (Mack MC3 and Mack Fleet Liner MC2), 60 tonne semi-trailers, amphibious and small landing craft.
+To perform these tasks, the RACT is equipped with a large selection of vehicles including light trucks, heavy cargo and specialist vehicles 60 tonne semi-trailers.
+This also includes amphibious and small landing craft, such as:

 The Marine Specialist is a soldier who operates a variety of specialist watercraft, including amphibious craft and performs operator maintenance on Army marine vessels.
 A Marine Specialist also transports all forms of cargo across the sea, inland water ways and ship to shore operations (LOTS).
 Postings can include Land Unit and Specialist Forces.